ankheebs18/HR-Analytics-Dashboard-Using-PowerBI/README.md

 ## Slicers

 * Department: Filter data by department for targeted analysis.

-* Job Role: Explore insights specific to different job roles.

-* Education Field: Understand workforce distribution based on education background.

-* Business Travel: Analyze the impact of business travel on various metrics.
+* Gender Metrics: Breakdown of male and female employees.

 ## Cards

-* Total Employees: Current count of employees in the organization.
+* Employees Count: Current count of employees in the organization.

-* Gender Metrics: Breakdown of male and female employees, along with respective percentages.

 * Attrition Metrics: Track attrition rates and percentages.

 * Average Salary: Overview of average salary across departments.

 * Average Company Years: Average number of years employees have been with the company.

+* Age Group Distribution: Explore the age groups represented in the organization.

 ## Multi-Card Analysis